satoru-takeuchi/rook-helper/README.md

 A helper script to run the integration test of Rook and launch arbitrary Rook cluster.

-# supported software versions
+# supported Rook versions

-- rook: v1.13.2 or later
-- minikube: v1.6.24 or later
+v1.15.2 or later

 # Usage

 ## Prerequisite

-This programs is only tests in Ubuntu 22.04 environment.
+This programs is only tests in Ubuntu 24.04 environment.

 The following tools should be installed.

 - kubectl
+- minikube: v1.7.24 or later
-- minikube
+- libvirt0
-- containerd
+- qemu-system-x86

 There should be scratch devices for OSDs.
 By default("cluster-test.yaml"), Rook consumes all scratch devices for OSDs.